iellwood/MatchAndControlPaper/README.md

 #### Running the scripts

 All the scripts were run in python version 3.8.10 on Ubuntu 20.04.4.
-Required libraries are `numpy`, `neuron`, `matplotlib`, `scipy`, `torch` and `pickle`.
+Required libraries are `numpy`, `neuron`, `matplotlib`, `scipy`, `torch`, `sklearn` and `pickle`.
 PyCharm community edition was used for the management of the project and running the scripts.

 All code is dependent on the NEURON simulator (version 8.2) https://www.neuron.yale.edu/neuron/, which must be installed so that your python interpreter can access its libraries through `import neuron`.
 The `.mod` files in the folder `ChannelModFiles` must be compiled on your local system before they can be used.
 To do so, run the terminal command `nrnivmodl`, which will only work if NEURON is installed correctly.
 Unfortunately, depending on your system, the library containing these compiled modules can be in different places and can either be a `.so` or a `.dll` file.
 You will have to change the line,